johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-10-12-keeping-front-end-and-back-end-in-sync-with-nswag-generated-clients/index.md

 But this could easily be part of your front end project if you prefer.

 I'm not going to repeat the code of the previous post that demonstrated how to [generate TypeScript clients with NSwag](../2021-03-06-generate-typescript-and-csharp-clients-with-nswag/index.md) - but please imagine that the code for the TypeScript client has been generated and is available in a front end project.
 The code above refers to the front end of that project as `client-app` and the generated client code is in `client-app/src/clients.ts`.

+For that project, the back end is in C#, but it could be in any language that can generate an OpenAPI spec.
+The important thing is that the OpenAPI spec is the source of truth for the API.

 You'll notice that both the `test:ci` and `test` scripts run a `testprepare` script first.
 This does two things: